microsoft/iomt-fhir/docs/BicepInstallation.md

 ./Create-IomtContainerAppEnv.ps1
 ```

 Values for *baseName*, *location*, and *resourceIdentityResolutionType* will need to be provided.
-Please note the valid options listed in the PowerShell deployment script file for each parameter.
+Please note the valid options listed in the PowerShell deployment script file for each parameter before deployment.
+Be careful to provide these values exactly, otherwise the deployment will fail.

 This [PowerShell deployment script](../deploy/templates/bicep/Create-IomtContainerAppEnv.ps1) sets up all necessary Azure resources for running the IoMT Service by deploying Bicep templates via Azure CLI commands.
 Azure CLI commands are also used to build and push container images to the ACR.
 The 'deploymentScripts' resource type is not used in this option and the commands are instead invoked locally via the PowerShell script.
 Therefore, no additional Storage Account or Container Instances are created.
-The duration of running these commands locally is also shorter than running via the 'deploymentScripts' resource in Bicep.
+The duration of running these commands locally is also shorter than running the commands within the 'deploymentScripts' resource in Bicep.

 The mapping configurations for device content and converting to FHIR need to be added to the 'template' container in the deployed Azure Storage blob.
-Navigate to the Azure Storage Account and select the template storage container.
-From there, upload the configurations and you are done.
+Navigate to the  Storage Account and select the 'template' storage container.
+From there, upload the configurations to complete set up of the IoMT FHIR Connector.

 More information on mapping templates can be found [here](https://github.com/microsoft/iomt-fhir/blob/7794cbcc463e8d26c3097cd5e2243d770f26fe45/docs/Configuration.md).
 Full examples can be found in the repository under [/sample/templates](https://github.com/microsoft/iomt-fhir/tree/7794cbcc463e8d26c3097cd5e2243d770f26fe45/sample/templates)